nsmalotaibi/Edge-Assisted-Label-Flipping-Attack-Detection-in-Federated-Learning/README.md

 # Early-LFA-Detection

-This repository is about the detection of Label Flipping Attacks (LFA) in Client-Edge-Cloud Federated Learning systems.
+This repository is about the "Edge-Assisted Label-Flipping Attack Detection in Federated Learning" paper which was published in IEEE Open Journal of the Communications Society

 ## Environment Setup